Abhijeet399/Project_ADS_Persistance_Retroactive/README.md

    - `python3 FullPersistenceQueue.py`
  ## **Fully Retroactive Queue (No Persistence)**

- This Python implementation demonstrates a **fully retroactive queue** that allows insertion and deletion operations to be performed at **any past timestamp**, with all future versions automatically updated to reflect the change.
+ This implementation demonstrates a **fully retroactive queue** that allows insertion and deletion operations to be performed at **any past timestamp**, with all future versions automatically updated to reflect the change.
 However, it **doesn’t keep track of old versions of the queue**, meaning each timestamp points to only one version of the queue.

  => Retroactive edits can alter the state of the queue at future timestamps and versions are not immutable so the structure reflects only one version per timestamp.